eqela/jkop/README.md

 --------------

 The Sling compiler is distributed in Javascript format through NPM.
 To compile Jkop, you will therefore need to install Node.JS (v16 or higher), which includes NPM.

-Then run the following commands:
+To compile for Node.JS:

 ```
-npm install
-npm run build
+npm run build-node-js
 ```

 This performs a full build of all modules of Jkop, and produces Javascript code as